Why We Serve

 We serve where the need is greatest.
 Over half of the world’s slaves are in South Asia, which is why the core work of Love Justice International is based in India, Nepal, and Bangladesh.

-Although there are many types of slavery in this region, there is none so common, so insidious, as the trafficking of Nepali and Bangladeshi women and children into the Indian sex industry.
+Although there are many types of slavery in this region, there is none more prevalent or insidious as the trafficking of Nepali and Bangladeshi women and children into the Indian sex industry.

-In addition to this area of the world, Love Justice International is also expanding its reach into South Africa, Mongolia, Zimbabwe, Malawi, and Thailand.
+In addition to this area of the world, Love Justice International is also expanding its reach into South Africa, Zimbabwe, Malawi, Kenya, Uganda, Benin, Tanzania, Sierra Leone, Ghana, Rwanda, Namibia, Cambodia, Mozambique, and Lesotho.

 We are committed to finding and implementing only the very best, most effective strategies to meet the needs to which we are called.